I started the doll project, BackTalkCafe.com, late 2016 with a simple idea:

-Memories of those little Barbie dresses made by her, the way each was displayed when I woke from a nap as a little girl, gave me a sense of comfort in the most rudimentary sort of way.
+Memories of those little Barbie dresses made by her, the way each was displayed when I woke from a nap as a little girl when we’d visit her, gave me a sense of comfort in the most rudimentary sort of way.

 I was missing her deeply of course.
 Even now, as I write this …